watusi/jquery-mobile-iscrollview/README.md

 so this widget does not attempt it.
 There is skeletal code in the source that is commented-out to do this if you wish to experiment.

+###Emulated Options

+The following options - which might be available in patched or newer versions of iScroll - are emulated by the widget:

+####bottomOffset

+Offset at the bottom of the scroller.
+Complementary to the iScroll `topOffset` option.
+The number of pixels specified by `bottomOffset` will apper below the bottom of the scroll range.
+You can scroll into this area, but then the scroller will snap back.
+(This is needed to support the pull-up funcitonality.)

+Also, see the `emulateBottomOffset` option.

+Default: `0`

 ###Widget Options

 The following options are available which affect the widget itself.
 These are